The Home of Tibetan Buddhist Texts in Translation

 A buddha free from birth and death.

-When the nature of this awareness or awakening mind manifests, the appearances of birth and death are cast aside, the mind of fixated clinging is cut from within, and the cycle of conceptualisation is left behind.
+When the nature of this awareness or awakening mind manifests, appearances of birth and death are cast aside, the mind of fixated clinging is cut from within, and the cycle of conceptualisation is left behind.

-Hopes and fears, or notions of adopting and avoiding, all focused on a nirvāṇa that is beyond conceptual elaboration, do not bring about any fragmentation of pure awareness, which is itself unsupported.
+Hopes and fears, or notions of adopting and avoiding, focused on a nirvāṇa that is beyond conceptual elaboration, do not bring about any fragmentation of pure awareness, which is itself unsupported.
 Rather, whatever appears is its self-appearance, and whatever arises does so as its self-expression.
-All that might be labelled as subjective or objective throughout saṃsāra and nirvāṇa simply arises as the evolving manifestation of this pure awareness that is beyond partiality or bias.
+All that might be labelled as subjective or objective throughout saṃsāra and nirvāṇa simply arises as the evolving manifestation of this pure awareness that is beyond partiality and bias.
 And these expressions dissolve within the ground.
 Once the stronghold of the ground is seized in its own place, this is superior to the original ground, as there is awakening within the sphere of the dharmakāya, the youthful vase body, clear light beyond confinement or restriction.
 Thus, the testament says:

 Awakening mind is impartial and unbiased.

-Therefore, in this vehicle there is no system of positing the fruition as something separate, as there is in the eight stages of the four pairs.[1]
+Therefore, in this vehicle there is no system of positing the fruition as something separate, as there for the eight stages of the four pairs.[1]
 According to that approach, we regard delusory appearances as faults and train in a limited form of yoga, through which it is possible to overcome the ‘seeing discards’ of the three realms, but not the ‘meditation discards’ of the desire realm; or else, to enter that realm in order to discard them; or to discard most of the desire-realm afflictions; or to discard them all but not totally overcome the afflictions related to the two upper realms, with the result that the sufferings of birth and death are still not entirely overcome, and so on.
-Here, by contrast, out of the expanse of realisation of great, all-pervasive primordial purity, which is self-appearing and unbiased, all the grounds and paths are traversed at once.
+Here, by contrast, out of the expanse of realisation of great, all-pervasive primordial purity, which is self-appearing and unbiased, all grounds and paths are traversed at once.
 This point must be spelled out in detail, so the testament says:

 Beyond labels of the eight stages, the four pairs.

-Merging your own mind inseparably with the guru’s wisdom, settle evenly (without deliberately ‘settling’) in the genuine expanse of rigpa-emptiness.
+The meaning in a nutshell, then, is as follows.
+Merging your own mind inseparably with the guru’s wisdom, settle evenly—without deliberately settling—in the genuine expanse of rigpa-emptiness.
 Then, at death, none of the terrifying delusory appearances of the intermediate state will cause awareness to stray from its own place.
 This ‘seizing of the stronghold’ is the essential message of the first three lines.
-It is the ultimate instruction for the moment of death within this tradition, and is also known as ‘the ultimate dharmakāya transference through sealing with the view’.
+It is the ultimate instruction for the moment of death within this tradition, and is also known as the* ultimate dharmakāya transference through sealing with the view*.
 For this, there is much to understand, such as the way to sustain it right now, as well as the way to apply it at the time of death.

 The final line shows how this path is superior to the other vehicles, all of which require effort; it means that certainty in one’s own path must be stable.

-The first two lines show the means of achieving deathlessness through this path.
+To put it another way: The first two lines show the means of achieving deathlessness through this path.
 Still, some might object that this alone would not make this the pinnacle of vehicles, because even the śrāvakas and pratyekabuddhas have a path that puts a stop to the sufferings of birth and death.
-In that case, it would suffice to offer the final line as a response and the third line as providing the reason.
+In that case, it would suffice to offer the final line as a response and the third line as the reason.

 | Translated by Adam Pearcey, 2015.